Robert Ryman: Life and career

 Ryman was born in Nashville, Tennessee.
 After studying saxophone at the Tennessee Polytechnic Institute in Cookeville, between 1948 and 1949, and at the George Peabody College for Teachers between 1949 and 1950, Ryman enlisted in the United States army reserve corps and was assigned to an army reserve band during the Korean War.
 Ryman moved to New York City in 1953, intending to become a professional jazz saxophonist.
 He had lessons with pianist Lennie Tristano, which later informed his painting.
 At that time he was renting a room in the home of a Russian cello player.
 Ryman soon took a day job at the Museum of Modern Art as a security guard to make ends meet, and met the artists Sol LeWitt and Dan Flavin, who were co-workers with him at MoMA.
-Immediately after quitting his job at MoMA, Ryman spent the next year working in the art division of the New York Public Library.
-He also met artist Roy Lichtenstein during this period of the 1950s.

 Captivated by the newly acquired abstract expressionist works of Mark Rothko, Willem de Kooning, Clyfford Still, Jackson Pollock and Barnett Newman, Ryman became curious about the act of painting.
 From 1953 to 1960, he worked at the MoMA as a guard in order to be close to painting.
 He purchased some art supplies at a local store and began experimenting in his apartment in 1953.

-Ryman had a close relationship with the late conservator Orrin Riley, who would frequently give him advice on archival materials, many times testing the acidity of media the artist was interested in using.
+Ryman had a close relationship with the conservator Orrin Riley, who would frequently give him advice on archival materials, many times testing the acidity of media the artist was interested in using.
 He was interviewed by the television writer and producer Barbaralee Diamonstein twice, once for the book and video production Inside New York's Art World in 1979 and again for Inside the Art World in 1994.

 In 2009 he participated in the art project Find Me, by Gema Alava, in company of artists Lawrence Weiner, Merrill Wagner and Paul Kos.

 His most famous quote is "There is never any question of what to paint only how to paint."

 In 1961 the artist married art historian Lucy Lippard.
 They had a son together, Ethan Ryman, in 1964, who was first a sound engineer and now an artist.
 The marriage ended in divorce.
 In 1969 he married artist Merrill Wagner.
 Robert Ryman's sons from his second marriage, Cordy Ryman and Will Ryman, are also artists and currently work in New York City.

 Ryman died on February 8, 2019, at the age of 88.